szabgab/slides/github-ci/intro.md

 * Register at [Travis-CI](https://travis-ci.org/) using yout GitHub credentials.
 * Tell Travis to sync the accounts if needed (if it is a recently created repo).
-* Add .travis.yml to the repository and push it out.
+* Add .travis.yml to the toot of the repository and push it out.

 ## Travis Examples: simple verification
 {id: travis-examples-1}